 Volcanism led to rapid ocean anoxia

 Previous research tended to focus on the role ocean nutrient cycles played in causing so-called “dead zones” — a process that would have driven ocean deoxygenation over much longer timescales of hundreds of thousands of years.
-However, it’s now clear that massive volcanism and its associated feedbacks was a more direct trigger for the rapid development of oceanic anoxia.
+However, it’s now clear that massive volcanism and its associated feedback were a more direct trigger for the rapid development of oceanic anoxia.

 The research delved into the causes of Oceanic Anoxic Event 1a — an interval 120 million years ago when large swaths of Earth’s oceans became anoxic.
 Those conditions likely persisted for almost a million years, causing climate perturbations and biotic turnover.

 The scientists reconstructed the period’s environmental conditions using novel geochemical methods and ancient sediments deposited in both the paleo-Tethys and paleo-Pacific oceans.
-UBC’s Dr. Sean Crowe, author on the paper and Canada Research Chair in Geomicrobiology with UBC’s departments of Microbiology and Immunology, and Earth, Ocean and Atmospheric Sciences, said:
+UBC’s Dr. Sean Crowe, author of the paper and Canada Research Chair in Geomicrobiology with UBC’s departments of Microbiology and Immunology, and Earth, Ocean, and Atmospheric Sciences, said:

 “Mesozoic oceanic anoxic events are some of the most important analogs for unlocking lessons about warm-Earth climate states in the geological record.